Lualhati Bautista: Screenplays

 Bautista's venture as a screenwriter produced several critically acclaimed works.
 Her first screenplay was Sakada (Seasonal Sugarcane Workers), 1976, which exposed the plight of Filipino peasants.
 Her second film was Kung Mahawi Man ang Ulap in 1984, which was nominated for awards in the Film Academy of the Philippines.
 Also written during the same year was Bulaklak ng City Jail, based on her novel about imprisoned women, which won almost all awards for that year from various awards guilds including Star Awards and Metro Manila Film Festival.
 In 1998 her work was used for Chito Rono's film adaptation of Bata Bata Paano Ka Ginawa, starring Vilma Santos.
 In 2000 she wrote Gusto Ko Nang Lumigaya, the screenplay for Maryo J. de los Reyes' political drama thriller.

 Other activities

-Bautista became a national fellow for fiction of the University of the Philippines Creative Writing Center in 1986.
+Bautista became a national fellow for fiction of the University of the Philippines Diliman Creative Writing Center in 1986.
 She also served as vice-president of the Screenwriters Guild of the Philippines and as chair of the Kapisanan ng mga Manunulat ng Nobelang Popular.

 She was the only Filipino included in a book on foremost international women writers published in Japan in 1991.

 Bautista was honored by the Ateneo Library of Women's Writings on March 10, 2004, during the 8th Annual Lecture on Vernacular Literature by Women.
 In 2005, the Feminist Centennial Film Festival presented her with a recognition award for her outstanding achievement in screenplay writing.
 In 2006, she was given the Diwata Award for best writer by the 16th International Women's Film Festival of the UP Film Center.